|

 * * ME-191/192 A.I.
 Ethical implications for Engineers & Architects

-ME191 & ME192 are a two-part lecture series created to complement the mathematically focused continuing education course sequence, ME185 & ME186, that introduces AI to Professional Engineers.
+Please Note: ME191 & ME192 are a two-part lecture series created to complement the mathematically focused continuing education course sequence, ME185 & ME186, that introduces AI to Professional Engineers.
 The objective of this series is to introduce the technology Generative AI [GenAI], and then consider how its use will influence engineering practice and the ethical considerations PE should include in their decision-making processes when using the technology

 ME-191 (*)(+) A.I.
-Ethical implications for Engineers & Architects (#1)
+Ethical Implications for Engineers & Architects (#1)

 ME191 introduces Gen AI algorithms and explains how the software responds to ‘prompts’ to produce text and/or video output.
 The next section of the course covers the different ‘flavors’ of commercial GenAI that are currently available and how ‘prompts’ are entered into these applications.
 This section considers how disruptive and problematic output can be produced by the software.
 The course then introduces the codes of ethical conduct created by the Association for Computing Machinery for computer and software engineers to help provide their practitioners with a ‘moral compass’ to guide their professional activities as part of the software development, refinement, and applications.

 ME-192 (*)(+) A.I.
-Ethical implications for Engineers & Architects (#2)
+Ethical Implications for Engineers & Architects (#2)

 ME192 presents a series of case reports documenting the current successful commercial applications of GenAI and problems identified with its use.
 The format is discussion-based, i.e. students are read the highlights of a case report of inappropriate Gen AI output.
 They then discuss why the output is inappropriate and the ethical principle(s) that may have been violated and suggest how the situation could have been avoided, assuming the prompt’s motive was not intentional.